 - Leverage community resources and opportunities which will complement collaborations with other foundations, corporate sponsors and community partnerships.

 PL2VETS was founded in October 2012 with corporate papers filed in February 2013 and IRS 501(c)(3) non-profit status granted by the IRS in July 2013.
 It was created by and built by veterans for veterans.
 Any honorably or medically discharged veteran for PTSD and TBI from any conflict who has completed one of the above VA programs may apply for a companion/therapy or Psychiatric Service Dog at no cost.
-PL2VETS is also available to veterans who had a therapy or service dog which passed away and are now in need of a new companion.
-If we place a companion or therapy dog with you, and you have to go back into the Minneapolis, Minnesota VA Hospital for any inpatient stays, Pets Loyal 2 Vets will be happy to board your dog for you at no cost.
+PL2VETS is also available to veterans who had an emotional support or service dog which passed away and are now in need of a new companion.
+If we place one of these dogs with you, and you have to go back into the Minneapolis, Minnesota VA Hospital for any inpatient stays, Pets Loyal 2 Vets will be happy to board your dog for you at no cost so long as no other boarding or family is available.
 This also depends on your length of stay and space availability in our facility.

 There is a form to fill out, but after that, PL2VETS will pick up their dog at the Minneapolis VA Hospital or the veteran can drop it off at the training center and be assured it will be kept in good hands till they are ready to go home.
 We will even bring your dog to the Minneapolis VA Medical Center for weekly visits with doctor approval as part of your therapy and bonding.
 This valuable relationship of veterans supporting veterans who would otherwise not be able to receive medical services or in patient treatments will provide a one of a kind service for both the dog and the veteran.

 - Reside within Minnesota as a Minnesota resident or, in Pierce or St. Croix Counties in Western Wisconsin

 - Be honorably discharged or discharged due to PTSD or TBI or related physical injuries